Banging Toolbox

 DeWalt, Makita, Bostitch, and Milwaukee are some of the most respected names in the power tool industry.
 And their cordless finishers are among the best in the business.

-Bostitch has some excellent finishers that have features such as tool-free depth adjustment controls and mode select switches.
+Bostitch has some excellent finishers that have attributes such as tool-free depth adjustment controls and mode select switches.

 As for Milwaukee, their finishers are unparalleled for runtime and tool life but generally come are a higher price for the brand.